-One of my friends just had his 30th birthday bash here in Ho Chi Minh City.
-His crew came from all over Asia and we ended up getting bottle services at the hottest clubs in town.
-It became an awesome weekend despite the next days hangover.
+One friend had his 30th birthday bash here in Ho Chi Minh City.
+His crew flew in from all over Asia and we ended up getting bottle services at the hottest clubs in town.
+In hindsight it became an awesome weekend despite next days hangover.

-But which clubs and bars are worth checking out in 2017?
-Well I may be able to help you with some intel.
-In fact, to help my fellow party goer I’ve decided to write an article about the best Ho Chi Minh City nightlife in 2017.
+But which clubs and bars are worth checking out in 2018?
+Well the good news is that I may be able to help you with some intel.
+In fact, to help my fellow party goer I’ve decided to write a guide about the best Ho Chi Minh City nightlife in 2018.

-Currently the hottest club in town and hence always crowded on the weekends.
-Envy is a large Vegas style club located in district 1 and it comes equipped with VIP tables and large dance floor.
-In addition to the weekend craziness, Envy also have a popular ladies nights on Tuesdays.
+Currently the hottest club in town.
+Envy is a large Vegas style club located in the heart of district 1 that comes equipped with VIP tables and a large dance floor.
+In addition to the weekend craziness, Envy also has a popular ladies nights on Tuesdays.

-Envy is very fun but a bit on the expensive side.
-But they give you a lot of entertainment for your bucks.
+Envy is a lot of fun but a bit on the expensive side.
+But they do give out a lot of entertainment for your bucks.
 For example, here you can watch Cirque du Soleil style dancers hanging from the ceiling while you sip your cocktails.
 And when you order bottles of Vodka or Champagne, they bring them out with a lot of flair, like sparklers and dancers.

 Qui is a decent sized lounge club located in the Japanese neighborhood.
 It’s popular with well off locals and the expat community, and this is one place where you even can spot a local celebrity from time to time.